Friends of Nachusa Grasslands

 Visitor Center Trail

-The Visitor Center Trail is a 0.4-mile mowed path that can be accessed from either the parking lot or the Visitor Center pavilion.
+The Visitor Center Trail is a half-mile mowed path that can be accessed from either the parking lot or the Visitor Center pavilion.

 Visitor Center Show Garden